luyadev/luya.io/docs/guide/cms/blocks.md

 ## Register and import

 After creating a block, you have to *import* it into your application.
-The reason behind the import process is to avoid rely on database structure (which cant be tracked in a VCS or SVN easily) and to work with PHP files you can manage in version control system (e.g. GitHub or Bitbucket).
+The reason behind the import process is to avoid rely on database structure (which cant be tracked in a VCS or SVN easily) and to work with PHP files you can manage in version control system (e.g. GitHub or BitBucket).
 Run the [Import Command](/guide/app/console):

 ```sh
 ./vendor/bin/luya import